 As a result, more students may want to use Adderall themselves, even if they do not have an issue necessitating it, as they can see the benefits it provides for their friends or family.

 Students' mental health is another contributing factor.
-According to the Institute for Public Policy Research, more students than ever” suffer from mental health issues at university, which may hamper their studying.
+According to the Institute for Public Policy Research, more students than ever suffer from mental health issues at university, which can hamper their studying.

-As a result, some might feel they need to use Adderall for studying if they have fallen behind thanks to mental health issues or feel unable to cope.
+As a result, some might feel they need to use Adderall for studying if they have fallen behind because of mental health issues, or they feel unable to cope with their studies.

 Additionally, students may use Adderall for studying if they are finding it difficult to manage university life.

-Some people, understandably, can struggle under this kind of pressure and feel there aren’t enough hours in the day to keep up.
+Some people, understandably, can struggle under this kind of pressure and feel like there aren’t enough hours in the day to keep up.
 This may lead them to use Adderall as a way to cope with stress.

 And, the increase in Adderall for studying might be symptomatic of our adoption of new technology and other changes in our lifestyle.